yokoszn/arch/writeup-and-instructions.md

----
-This configuration is designed to maximize security and integrity without sacrificing convenience:

-* **Secure Boot** ensures only trusted, signed boot software is executed, preventing unauthorized bootloader or kernel tampering.
-* **Unified Kernel Image (UKI)** bundles the kernel, initramfs, and related resources into a single EFI-executable file, simplifying Secure Boot signing and improving boot reliability.
-* **LUKS2 Disk Encryption** protects data at rest with strong encryption.
-LUKS2 is chosen for its support of TPM-based unlocking and modern features.
-* **TPM 2.0 Integration** allows the system’s TPM to automatically unlock the encrypted disk when the system’s firmware and boot chain are in a known trusted state.
-This provides a passwordless boot (with fallbacks) bound to hardware security.
-* **Btrfs with Subvolumes** offers a modern CoW (Copy-on-Write) filesystem with advanced features like atomic snapshots, compression, and easy partitioning via subvolumes.
-Subvolumes will be used to separate system and home data, facilitating backups and snapshots.
-* **Hardened Kernel** (linux-hardened) applies extra patches and strict settings to mitigate exploits and enhance kernel security, providing stronger defaults than the standard kernel.

 ## Introduction

-This guide provides a comprehensive walkthrough for installing Arch Linux with an advanced security-focused setup.
+This document provides a comprehensive walkthrough for installing Arch Linux with an advanced security-focused setup.
 We will configure the system with UEFI Secure Boot, full disk encryption (LUKS2), a Btrfs filesystem with multiple subvolumes, and automatic decryption via TPM 2.0.
 The boot process will use Unified Kernel Images (UKI) and the **systemd-boot** bootloader.

 Each section of this guide will explain not only the steps to achieve the setup but also the rationale behind choices and the workings of each tool. **Important standards** such as the Discoverable Partitions Specification (DPS) and the Unified Kernel Image format will be explained in context.
 By the end, you will have a secure Arch Linux installation suitable for sensitive environments or as a robust daily-driver system.